st4sd/st4sd-olm/README.md

 10. Click on the `Simulation Toolkit For Scientific Discovery (ST4SD)` entry and wait for a new panel to pop up.
     Click the `Install` button at the top left of this panel - you will transition to a new page.
     If the button label is `Uninstall`, then the operator is already installed on your cluster.
-    In this caes, you do not need to re-install the operator - skip to step 13.
+    In this case, you do not need to re-install the operator - skip to step 13.
 11. In the new page, select the `stable` update channel.
 Set the `Installed Namespace` dropdown to `openshift-operators`.
     Set `Update approval` to `Automatic` if you wish that ST4SD deployments you create via this operator to be auto-updated.
     Set it to `Manual` if you wish to manually update this operator and therefore control when you receive new updates to